UCLA-Hackers/twitter-watson-personality-insights/README.md

 =======

 ## Directions
-pull 'npm install' via command line
+In the command line, type 'npm install' to download node packages.